renderpci/dedalo/Readme.md

 **USE**

 Dédalo version 4, is only certificated and proved into the webkit browsers (Chrome, Safari,...).
-Firefox situation: Is possible use Firefox but no is tested and maybe Dédalo can't run fine.
+Firefox situation: Is possible use Firefox, but not in production, this version of Dédalo(V4.7+) is compatible, but we need feedback from the users, please comment your experience.
-Full Firefox support is coming into the future 4.6version of Dédalo.

 Browser	|	Version |	certificated
 --------- | --------- | ---------
-Chrome	|	50+ | YES - recomended
+Chrome	|	60+ | YES - recomended
-Chrome	|	35 to 50 | Deprecated (Please update as soon as posible)
-Chrome	|	0 to 35 | NO
+Chrome	|	50+ | Deprecated (Please update as soon as posible) Chrome	|	0 to 50 | NO
-Safari	|	6+ | YES
+Safari	|	9+ | YES
-Safari	|	3 to 5 | Deprecated (Please update as soon as posible)
+Safari	|	6 to 8 | Deprecated (Please update as soon as posible)
-Safari	|	0 to 3 | NO
+Safari	|	0 to 5 | NO
-Firefox	|	49+ | Will be YES very soon, Now Dédalo is compatible at 95% with Firefox but the video player need touches for work ok (27-02-2017), the new version 4.6 we hope that will be full compatible
+Firefox	|	49+ | The compatibility now is complete, but we need feedback to resolve issues in the diary work with Firefox (15-09-2017), please test it and comment it.
 Firefox	|	40-49 | NO
 Firefox	|	0-40 | NO
+EDGE	| All 	| For us NO, we don't test it.
+But, is possible that Dédalo run fine in the last versions, because Microsoft say that EDGE is ECMA and HTML5 standards compatible.
+But we insist that we don't test it.
 IExplorer	| All 	| NO